jsconf/wwwtf.berlin/welcome/index.md

 **Idea**: You can even buy an all-day ticket (AB for TXL, ABC for SXF) before you even leave your home, and be ready to just step on the train/bus/tram when you arrive in Berlin.

-Also, Google has added Berlin public transit to the routing in the Maps apps on iOS, I suspect that means it's already in Android.
+Also, Google has added Berlin public transit to the routing in the Maps apps on iOS, which hopefully means the same for Android.

 ### BVG - tickets